PrivacyTestDriver/phishphillet/docs/_posts/2023-03-10-renew-a-phish.md

 <img src="/images/2023/whatcouldgowrong.gif" class="align-center" alt="What could possibly go wrong?">

-Your virus scanner will **not** flag it either.
-But, depending on which program you use to open it, malware is unleashed.
+Not only your virus scanner will **not** flag it as suspicious or dangerous either, but also (depending on which program you use to open it) the malware hidden in the image file will be unleashed.

 Clever girl.
 This is an example why I asked for your phish, or potential phishes: